soyoahn/soyoahn.github.io/_posts/2025-07-24-my-joy-runbook.md

 ## <font color="#86A793">3️⃣ Go Forth and Conquer</font>
 1. **Read**: [Fear is the mind killer](https://www.goodreads.com/quotes/2-i-must-not-fear-fear-is-the-mind-killer-fear-is)
-2. Now start the next task that needs doing.
+2. Now start the task that needs doing.

 Did something else to get you square?
 Put it on this page.